lcarsde/lcarswm/readme.md

 It's a window manager written in Kotlin.
 The goal is to finish it and if that happens to happen, it will look like an LCARS interface.

 ## Functionality
-The window manager can be started.
-It can be closed using the left or right mouse button.
+* The window manager can be started.
+* The window manager can be closed using the left or right mouse button.
+* Using the middle mouse button opens a terminal.

 ## Required
 * ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler, which is part of this package.